 Caves are one of the funnest things to explore around Rexburg.
 While many of them are well known, there are some that you may not have visited yet.
-Check out these caves and explore the beauty within the earth.
+Check out these caves around Rexburg and explore the beauty within the earth.

 The Darby Wind Cave is a beautiful 5.2 mile hike.
 Located south east of Driggs, Idaho, you can enjoy a day of beautiful scenery at the base of the Tetons.
 The name of the cave comes from the wind that blows near the entrance.
-The cave starts out very tall, then gradually becomes smaller requiring crawling to continue exploring.
+It starts out very tall, then gradually becomes smaller requiring crawling to continue exploring.

 The hike is more than just a cave.
 It has fabulous views, a creek that you walk past, and more.